Rohan-Shah-312003/MERN-Ethnus/Demo-App/README.md

   - Adding data from the frontend to the backend using axios.post("link for the backend which is having the POST route")

+  - Working with get request job in StudentList